High School Student Handbook

 Dear Students and Parents:

-Welcome to the 2020-2021 school year at Holt High School.
+Welcome to Holt High School.
 I look forward to getting to know each of you and in supporting your efforts to pursuing excellence.
 The faculty and staff have been working extremely hard to prepare for this school year.
 We invite the students and parents to be partners with us in helping to make this year highly successful.
 The students and community of Holt have a reputation for success and we want to continue to build on that tradition.

 The Student Handbook has been prepared as a source of important information for students and parents about the school.
 The contents of the Student Handbook include information about our mission, processes, school calendar, contact information, clubs and activities.